GosiaGie/antenka/README.md

 ## Authentication
-REST API is stateless, so after sucessful login application didn't start any session.
+REST API is stateless, so after a sucessful login the application didn't start any session.
 Every request except `auth/login` and `auth/registration` is secured and requires from a client a valid JWT.
 Registered user can get a token after logging in.

 ```http